nitinnat/Algorithms/README.md

-# Algorithms
+# Analysis-of-Algorithms-CSE531
-Contains code pertaining to the Analysis of Algorithms course at UB
+Contains code pertaining to the course Analysis of Algorithms (CSE531) at Uni at Buffalo.